Koredotcom/docs/docs/xo/usecases/knowledge-extraction.md

 To move data using the Knowledge Extraction service to the Knowledge Graph, follow the process below:

 1. **Extracting:** Extract the existing FAQ content from structured or unstructured sources of question-answer data such as PDF, web pages, and CSV files.
 This extraction can be done before or after creating a Knowledge Graph for the assistant you are working with.
-> **Note**: The Knowledge Extraction service supports a specific content structure for each source type.
+> **<p style="color:#1338BE">NOTE</p>** The Knowledge Extraction service supports a specific content structure for each source type.
 Refer to the [Supported formats section below for details.](https://developer.kore.ai/docs/bots/bot-builder-tool/knowledge-task/knowledge-extraction-service/#Supported_Formats_and_Requirements)
 2. **Editing**: Upon successful data extraction, you can edit the questions and answer text before moving it to the Knowledge Graph.
 3. **Moving**: You can add data to a VA before or after creating a Knowledge Graph (KG).
 If you try to add the extracted content to a KG before it exists, the VA automatically creates a KG with the VA’s name.